Gims: Artistic environment

 Gims at the 16th Anoumabo Urban Music Festival in 2024.

 Gims's music is influenced by hip-hop and dance, with pop and Latin touches.
-Just before his first album, Les Inrocks compares Gims to footballer Lionel Messi for his versatility: "Gims has a vast arsenal.
+Just before his first album, Les Inrocks compared Gims to footballer Lionel Messi for his versatility: "Gims has a vast arsenal.
 He sings, raps, composes and produces."
-For his first album, the artist addresses his joys, his questions, his anger and his rants.
-In September 2013, he told Liberation that "he is not forbidding himself anything.
-A rock or even varietal album 'does not scare him'.

 The second album is divided into two parts: an "urban pop / R&B" oriented, widely broadcast by radio and music channels, and a "rap" oriented as it did when it started.
 The humorist of the web Jhon Rachid deplores that the second part "old-fashioned rap" is less known than the first, which hurts him "rap" (title of his show on YouTube).
 As for Joeystarr, he often criticizes him on social networks, calling his music "music for prepubescents".
 The slammer Grand Corps Malade said in an interview that he does not adhere to the music of Gims, which is "teenage pop" with "poor lyrics and an unpleasant voice".